About

 The GenRTR code by Chris Baker, Pierre-Antoine Absil and Kyle Gallivan was modified to become the trustregions solver.
 The latter is arguably the most important solver in the toolbox so far, hence Chris and his colleagues merit special credit.
 We thank them for releasing their excellent software under an open source license, which allowed us to build upon it.

-Bart Vandereycken helped a lot in revising the geometry file fixedrankembeddedfactory, as per his paper, Low-Rank Matrix Completion by Riemannian Optimization.
-Eitan Levin added some numerical tweaks to the retraction that make it more robust close to "the brink" (matrices of lower rank), though also a bit slower to compute.
+Bart Vandereycken helped a lot in revising the geometry file fixedrankembeddedfactory, as per his paper.
+Eitan Levin added some numerical tweaks to the retraction that make it more robust close to “the brink” (matrices of lower rank), though also a bit slower to compute.

 Hiroyuki Sato contributed the complex version of the Stiefel manifold, stiefelcomplexfactory as well as the complex Grassmann manifold, grassmanncomplexfactory.
-These geometries are partly exposed in his paper Riemannian conjugate gradient method for complex singular value decomposition problem.
+These geometries are partly exposed in his paper.

 Roberto Tron contributed code for Riemannian geometries of the essential manifold, an important manifold in computer vision to handle relative camera information.
-He describes this geometry in his paper with Kostas Daniilidis, On the quotient representation for the essential manifold.
+He describes this geometry in his paper with Kostas Daniilidis.

 Sarod Yatawatta contributed a factory for complex, Hermitian positive semidefinite matrices of fixed rank, symfixedrankYYcomplexfactory.
-This geometry appears in his paper, Radio interferometric calibration using a Riemannian manifold.
+This geometry appears in a paper.

 Hiroyuki Kasai, together with Bamdev, contributed fixedrankfactory_tucker_preconditioned, a geometry for tensors in Tucker format with fixed multilinear rank.
-This and the accompanying example is based on their paper, Riemannian preconditioning for tensor completion.
+This and the accompanying example is based on their paper.
 Both, together with Hiroyuki Sato, also contributed the stochasticgradient solver.

 Changshuo Liu contributed the Riemannian limited-memory BFGS solver, rlbfgs.